Wake1st/hill-builder/README.md

 - [ ] water (should be it's own component, separate from the blocks)
 - [ ] add UI using `bevy_lunex`
 - [ ] make a few basic levels
+- [ ] QoL
+  - [ ] bound camera translation - edge cannot pass screen center
+  - [ ] zoom should have more than 2 fixed points

 ## Stretch